Graphical user interface¶

 To enable region creation mode

 - press “C” key

-To create / modify a region (rectangle or ellipse) with the alternative mode (center-to-corner or corner-to-corner).
+To create or modify a region (rectangle, ellipse or line) with the alternative mode (center-to-corner v.s. corner-to-corner)

 To configure a region

-- mouse double click on a region entry in the region list widget
+- double-click on a region entry in the region list widget

-- mouse double click inside a region in the image viewer
+- double-click inside a region in the image viewer

 To lock/unlock a region